Chareesa/Activity-Calendar/README.md

 ###View the app:
 The app is hosted on Heroku, click here to open: https://involve.herokuapp.com/#/login
-Sign up or sign in with:
+Sign up with your information or log in with a test account:
 *Username*: test@test.com
 *Password*: Tester1